c-omalley/pynstall/README.md

 # pynstall
-Install python scripts and modules (projects) from the project's respective folder to folder named by $PYSCRIPTS and $PYMODULES
+Install python scripts and module to their respective folder as named by $PYSCRIPTS or $PYMODULES